mofas/CSCI-P565-30620/SLIO_NOTE.md

 npm run build
 ```

-Then we just need to copy our page to that folder
+Then we just need to copy our page to that folder,
 ```
+rm -rf /u/<username>/cgi-pub
-mv ./build ./cgi-pub && mv ./cgi-pub /u/<username>
+mv ./build ./cgi-pub && mv -f ./cgi-pub /u/<username>/
 ```

 Then you can visit page